JinhuaSu/SemiEstimate/README.md

 - debug for the basic experiments done
 - fix the BBoptim done
 - to solve alpha problem for the simple case done
-- give a simple outline for liuyang to do the after writing
+- give a simple outline for liuyang to do the after writing doing
-- add some check and automatic test
+- add some check and automatic test: add basic test

 ### 2021.8.4